-Item Values
+ltem Values

-Schedule Entry 1 to 16
+Schedule Entry 1-16

-Start Time 00:00 to 23:59
+Start Time 00:00-23:59

-Duration 00:00 to 99:59
+Duration 00:00-99:59

-Day Monday through Sunday
+Day Monday-Sunday

 Week (of month) First, Second, Third, Fourth

 NOTE: If setting up a daily scheduled run, select Weekly Run Mode, then set start time and duration for each day (seven schedule entries total).
 This will repeat the seven day schedule as long as the unit is in AUTO mode.